Glasse History, Family Crest & Coats of Arms

 Early History of the Glasse family

-Another 202 words (14 lines of text) are included under the topic Early Glasse History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Glasse research.
+Another 150 words (11 lines of text) covering the years 1652, 1674, 1695, 1773, 1724, 1695, 1773 and are included under the topic Early Glasse History in all our PDF Extended History products and printed products wherever possible.

 Glasse Spelling Variations

 Spelling variations were extremely common in medieval names, since scribes from that era recorded names according to sound rather than a standard set of rules.
 Glasse has appeared in various documents spelled Glass, Glas, MacGilleglas, Glasse and others.